dataiku/dss-plugin-julia/README.md

 # Julia plugin

-⚠️ Starting with DSS 15, this capabilities is not available anymore in DSS.
+⚠️ Starting with DSS 15, this capability is not available anymore in DSS.

 ## Summary